Waqas-Shah-42/Extract-Data-by-Snipping/README.md

 # This program enables the user to select an area on the screen
 # The text is then extracted from the  screenshot to the clipboard (it is copied).
-# The user can then easily paste that information to wherever it  is required.
+# The user can then easily paste that information wherever it  is required.